-The formalism of the second quantization is superficially very similar as far as systems of many fermions and many bosons are concerned.
+The formalism of the second quantization applied to systems composed of fermions and to systems composed of bosons is superficially very similar.
 The only difference seems to be that the creation and annihilation operators associated with bosons satisfy the commutation rules while those associated with fermions - the anticommutation rules.
 (In addition fermionic operators necessarily carry a spin label).
 This is indeed so if this formalism is applied to few-body problems, like the mentioned scattering problems.
-What makes the behaviour of (nonrelativistic) systems of many fermions and many bosons really very different, is the structure of their respective ground states.
-Of course, the true system's ground state (ground states in different $\mathcal{H}^{(N)}$ subspaces, in the case of nonrelativistic systems) $|\Omega\rangle$ depends on the precise form of the system's Hamiltonian but the essential difference can be seen already in the absence of any interaction (especially if one considers thermal phenomena).
+What makes the behaviour of (nonrelativistic) bosonic and fermionic systems really very different is the structure of their respective ground states when the numbers of particles in the system are very large (the systems are macroscopic).
+Of course, the true system's ground state (ground states in different $\mathcal{H}^{(N)}$ subspaces, in the case of nonrelativistic systems) $|\Omega\rangle$ depends on the precise form of the system's complete Hamiltonian that is, on the particle's interactions, but the essential difference can be seen already in the absence of any interaction (especially if one considers thermodynamic properties of the system).